Which tomato variety is the best to grow in Kenya?

 Ripe tomato fruits in a farm field

-Examples of Open field tomato varieties in Kenya are Rio Grande, Cal J, Onyx and Roma Vf (improved open pollinated) and Kilele F1 & Raja F1 (hybrid)
+Examples of field tomato varieties in Kenya are Rio Grande, Cal J, Onyx, and Roma Vf (improved open pollinated) and Kilele F1 & Raja F1 (hybrid)

-Are you wondering which is the best hybrid tomato variety to grow in open field farming in Kenya?
+Are you wondering which is the best hybrid tomato variety to grow in open-field farming in Kenya?
 Below is a list of six determinate tomato varieties recently released.
-We summarize for you the key features for each seed type.
+We summarize for you the key features of each seed type.

 Rio Grande

-Looking the best tomato to make soup?
-The Rio-Grande variety is a soup making tomato in Kenya.
-Its has a longer shelf life and also classified as palatable.
+Looking for the best tomato to make the best tomato soup?
+The Rio-Grande variety is a soup-making tomato in Kenya.
+It has a longer shelf life and is also classified as palatable.
 The Rio-Grande is a medium-yielding variety and it has a determinate growth habit.
-You can grow it in any open field tomato farming regions such as Mwea and Ngurumani.
-Its other benefit it that its tolerant to verticillium and fusarium wilt diseases.
+You can grow it in any open-field tomato farming region such as Mwea and Ngurumani.
+Its other benefit is it that is tolerant to verticillium and fusarium wilt diseases.

 • Yield potential; 84t/ha.